Belfast has all the right ingredients for an exciting day out. Enjoy city tours, water sports, family activities and more.

 The activity centre at Colin Glen Forest Park in southwest Belfast offers SKYTrek high ropes courses, kayaking, lazer tag, mountain biking, team building, raft building, archery and orienteering.
 There’s also a nine-hole golf course, Top Range driving range and sports arena, plus beautiful woodland walk with a spectacular view over Belfast.
-Look out for Ireland’s longest zipline and the Alpine Coaster due to open in summer 2021.
+Make sure you check out Ireland’s longest zipline at Colin Glen.

 The Jungle NI is a leading outdoor adventure centre offering exciting activities, events and funky accommodation suitable for all ages.
 Activities include clay pigeon shooting, high ropes, archery, laser tag, quad biking, mountain biking, llama trekking, paintball and downhill zorbing – plenty to get your adrenaline pumping!